Reuh/candran/README.md

 someFunction"thing":upper() -- same as (someFunction("thing")):upper() (i.e., the way it would be parsed by Lua)
 ```

-String litterals, table litterals, and comprehensions can be suffixed with `:` method calls, `.` indexing, or `[` indexing, without needing to be enclosed in parantheses.
+String litterals, table litterals, and comprehensions can be suffixed with `:` method calls, `.` indexing, or `[` indexing, without needing to be enclosed in parentheses.

 **Please note**, that "normal" functions calls have priority over this syntax, in order to maintain Lua compatibility.